milhcbt/dockerfile/dimaskiddo-debian-8.x-php-5.6-apache-2.4/README.md

-Apache 2.4 + PHP 5.6 + PHP Composer Image from Modified Base Image of Debian Jessie (8.x) This image is ready to run using custom User ID with non-root user execution for OpenShift ready
+Apache 2.4 + PHP 5.6 + PHP Composer Image from Modified Base Image of Debian (8.x)
+This image is ready to run using custom User ID with non-root user execution for OpenShift ready

 Build with love from Gegerkalong, Bandung, Indonesia